-- 1. The private foundation must conduct a pre-grant inquiry. - 2.
-The private foundation must receive a written agreement that contains certain terms. - 3.
-The private foundation must obtain certain reports from the grantees. - 4.
-The private foundation must properly report the expenditure responsibility grants to the IRS. - 5.
-If the grantee fails to comply in some way, the private foundation must take action.
+- The private foundation must conduct a pre-grant inquiry. - The private foundation must receive a written agreement that contains certain terms. - The private foundation must obtain certain reports from the grantee. - The private foundation must properly report the expenditure responsibility grants to the IRS. - If the grantee fails to comply in some way, the private foundation must take action.

-Each of the requirements must be met for the grant to qualify as a charitable distribution.
+Each of the above requirements must be met for the grant to qualify as a charitable distribution.
 A grant file should be maintained with all relevant documents, reports and evidentiary support of the private foundation's due diligence.
-The foundation must then disclose on its annual federal Form 990-PF the activity of the grant.
+The foundation must then disclose the activity of the grant on its annual federal Form 990-PF.